 Disabling the Trace Method in IIS

-IIS6 and (presumably) IIS7 disable the HTTP TRACE method by default but quarter after quarter, the same IIS6 driven sites on my network routinely show up as being vulnerable to the TRACE method.
-What bugs me about this is that I know that TRACE requests made to the web server fail and I finally figured out why they still show up.
+IIS6 and (presumably) IIS7 disables the HTTP TRACE method by default but for a while there, the same IIS6 driven sites on my network reported being vulnerable to TRACE/TRACK.
+It is not unusual at all when a new IIS site goes live to see the following vulnerability show up in a PCI compliance scan: Web Server HTTP Trace/Track Method Support Cross-Site Tracing Vulnerability.
+What bugged me about this is that I knew that TRACE requests made to the web site failed and, after a little investigation and talking it over with some of the security folks, I figured out why they may still show up.

 Take a look at this output to one of my test sharepoint servers when I execute a TRACE against it: